chuckth3truck/Chess/Notes.md

-added this file and have officially comitted
+added this file and have officially committed